(Photo courtesy of NetPS Plant Finder)

 A small palm that is very easy to grow; cane-like multiple stems that resemble bamboo are topped with pinnate, upward arching fronds with yellow midribs; an elegant addition to the landscape; small yellow-orange fruits mature to black in fall

-Areca Palm has attractive forest green foliage with pointy gold spines.
+Areca Palm has attractive forest green foliage with pointy gold spines on a plant with an upright spreading habit of growth.
 The large glossy narrow pinnately compound leaves are highly ornamental and remain forest green throughout the winter.
 It produces yellow berries with orange overtones in early fall, which fade to black over time.
-The flowers are not ornamentally significant.

 Areca Palm is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.